 Spark runs locally as well as in clusters, on-premises or in cloud.
 It runs on top of Hadoop YARN, Apache Mesos, standalone or in the cloud (Amazon EC2 or IBM Bluemix).

-Apache Spark’s Streaming and SQL programming models with MLlib and GraphX make it easier for developers and data scientists to build applications that exploit machine learning and graph analytics.
+Apache Spark’s Structured Streaming and SQL programming models with MLlib and GraphX make it easier for developers and data scientists to build applications that exploit machine learning and graph analytics.

 At a high level, any Spark application creates RDDs out of some input, run (lazy) transformations of these RDDs to some other form (shape), and finally perform actions to collect or store data.
 Not much, huh?